 Youth leadership programs are important because not only do they channel youth energy in a positive way, but they also it prepares the next generation of leadership in the workforce and in communities.
 Youth leadership programs provide youth with the skills necessary to guide others, influence opinions and policy, and become as role models for their peers and younger generations

-Taking a computer class is a great way to learn a new skill whether your reasons are personal or professional.
-We offer a variety of entry level and intermediate classes on topics ranging from productivity software to social media.
+We offer a variety of entry level and intermediate computer classes on topics ranging from basic

 Taking computer classes at the community center.

 We hold our computer classes in our center.
 Most of our classes last one hour to ninety minutes.
 They’re designed to be hands-on and last for one session.
 Feel free to repeat a class to improve your skills.